overlay-market/OIPs/notes/note-1.md

 #### Portfolio Construction

 Assume as a trader, I want to make yield on my ETH.
-I can take [this trade](https://coinhax.com/guides/BitMEX-Funding/bitmex-btc-short-funding.html) as an example, and execute a similar trade on the Overlay OVL-ETH market.
+I can take the traditional short trade as an example, and execute a similar trade on the Overlay OVL-ETH market.

 I buy OVL with my ETH on the spot market.
 Take out a 1x short position on the Overlay OVL-ETH market to lock in the notional value of my staked OVL in ETH terms (this is almost completely hedged but, as shown below, still has some OVL price exposure).
 Then, this short position gets paid the funding amount above.
 And I will rack up funding payments until I exit at some time in the future \\( t_n \\) or when enough other traders take the short side so funding dries up.